Echeka/Echeka/README.md

 - 🔭 I’m currently working on finishing my two year programming studies
 - 🌱 I’m currently learning basic C and Linux
 - 👯 I’m looking to collaborate on projects involving C and systems programming
-- 💬 Ask me about ...
-- ❗ I'm interested in learning how a computer works and how are they programmed
+- ❗ I'm interested in learning how a computer works and how they are programmed